By DAVID A. WILSON

-The 2013-14 budget of Mid-Mo Ambulance District was amended by the Mid-Mo Ambulance District Board of Directors for the end of the fiscal year, Sept.
-30. The actual expenses were $10,000 less than presented in October, bringing the reserve funds up by the same amount.
+The budget of Mid-Mo Ambulance District was amended by the Mid-Mo Ambulance District Board of Directors for the end of the fiscal year, Sept.
+30. The actual end balance for 2012-13 was $12,696.52 more than originally estimated.
+The projected and reserve funds of the current 2013-14 budget were increased by that amount.
+The balance of funds on hand was $454,696.52.